Driving tests

 Minimising risk

-Travel slowly, use a spotter or someone to help direct traffic, avoid driving when traffic is busy, put out temporary warning signs and cones, use your horn and warning lights to alert other drivers.
+Travel slowly, use a spotter or someone to help direct traffic, avoid driving when traffic is busy, put out temporary warning signs and cones, and use your horn and warning lights to alert other drivers.

 Load security